-Botox cosmetic is a less surgically demanding procedure than blepharoplasty.
+Neuromodulator treatment is a less surgically demanding procedure than blepharoplasty.
 Using botulinum toxin, the surgeon makes a mild injection, which temporarily paralyzes the muscles that are responsible for creating wrinkles.
 In instances of excessive drooping of the eyelids, the surgeon will likely inject surrounding areas of your eyes in order to create a smoother texture thereby enhancing the appearance of your eyes and ridding your skin of the wrinkles that help to create the drooping effect.
-Botox injections typically last for up to four months and each treatment can last from 15 to 20 minutes.
+Neuromodulator injections typically last for up to four months and each treatment can last from 15 to 20 minutes.

 Laser Skin resurfacing